 TRAVELING WITHIN THE UNITED STATES?

 Many students think that their passport and visa documents are needed only when traveling abroad.
 WRONG!
 If you are planning a trip within the United States by car, bus, train or airplane, to U.S. cities near or far, it is essential that you have your passport and visa documents with you (in a very safe place, of course!)
 In recent years, there has been heightened security not only at all border crossings, but also at bus terminals, train terminals, and airports throughout the United States.
 International students may be stopped and questioned randomly.
 Therefore, students should have their passport, visa documents (I-94 card and SEVIS I-20 or DS-2019), and Case student ID card with them for ALL distance travel.
 In addition, be sure that your current SEVIS I-20 or DS-2019 has an authorizing signature for travel on page 3.
 (Note: A travel signature is valid for up to one year with just two exceptions: (1.)
 If you will be traveling to Canada, you should have a travel signature that is no more than six months old.
 (2.)
 If you are currently approved for post-completion OPT, a travel signature is valid for only six months.)
+If you have applied for a change of non-immigrant status or Optional Practical Training (OPT), be sure to carry your INS receipt notice as well, which proves that you have an application pending with U.S. Citizenship and Immigration Services (USCIS).
 A person without valid travel documents can be arrested, threatened with deportation and taken into Department of Homeland Security (DHS) custody.
 We certainly don't want any of these things to happen to you!